 While the MPs discussed above are generally seen as high performers or rising stars, others have faced a challenging year.
 One in particular is Hon.
 Bill Morneau, Minister of Finance.
 While Minister Morneau has faced a number of hurdles, including an ethics inquiry, people we talk to say that the chances of Prime Minister Trudeau removing him from cabinet are slim.
 Minister Morneau is a leading figure and one of the many faces of ‘change’ put forward by the Liberals.
 Removing him from Cabinet would not be a positive signal of change for the Trudeau government.
 Only time can tell what this shuffle will bring but one thing we can be certain of is the fast approaching election and the Prime Minister’s need to implement his strategy and new messaging because while most of the county is experiencing a heat wave, his ways are not looking very ‘sunny’ as of late.

-——— Written by Andrew Richardson, Manager, Political Insights and Strategy, and Tammy Alamrieh, former Consultant, NATIONAL Public Relations
+——— Written by Andrew Richardson, Manager, former Political Insights and Strategy, and Tammy Alamrieh, former Consultant, NATIONAL Public Relations